Tom Clancy's Ghost Recon Wildlands: Special Operations

 As part of the ongoing effort to support the game, Ubisoft released short-term Special Operations DLC.

 Predator

 The first pack, released in December 2017, features a mission to hunt the Predator.
 In the expansion, the team investigate several brutal killings in the forested areas of Bolivia, finding several skinned corpses and a crashed alien vessel until encountering the deadly Predator.
 After a lengthy battle, the team manage to defeat the Predator before it activates its self-destruct, killing itself in a massive explosion.
 The squad debate informing Bowman of the encounter, but ultimately choose to keep it to themselves.
-Due to an expiration in licensing rights with 20th Century Fox, the content is no longer available as of December 2020.

 Operation Watchman

 The next pack, Operation Watchman, features a tie-in with fellow Clancy series Splinter Cell, with actor Michael Ironside reprising the role of Sam Fisher.
 Fisher is deployed to Bolivia in order to recover sensitive intelligence data from a rogue CIA officer.
 Fisher has Fourth Echelon contact Bowman and borrow the Ghost team to assist in his mission.
 Fisher's deployment takes him to a Unidad base in La Cruz, where he infiltrates the base ahead of the Ghost team and assassinates the rogue agent prior to their arrival.
 Upon greeting Nomad, Fisher hacks into the Unidad servers in order to erase all traces of the sensitive information from Skell Technology while Nomad's team provides backup.
 While ex-filtrating from the base, Fisher reveals that the intelligence is data on sensitive research and development that could "change the future of warfare".
 Fisher has a debriefing with Bowman before deploying for his next mission to recover missing nuclear devices.